docjyJ/aio-stalwart/README.md

 ### Change the Admin Password

-Before changing the password, disable the automatic configuration of the fallback admin.
-See [Options](#options).
+Before changing the password, disable the managed credential of fallback admin.
+See [Managed Settings](#managed-settings).

-Then you can remove or change the password in the web-admin.
+Then you can change the password in the WebAdmin.

 ### Use a Custom Domain

-You can use a custom domain for the mail server.
-To configure it follow this step:
+To configure a custom domain for the mail server, follow these steps:

-1. Disable the automatic configuration of certificates.
-See [Options](#options).
+1. Disable the managed configuration of certificates.
+See [Managed Settings](#managed-settings).
 2. Configure your own reverse proxy.
 See [Use Your Own Reverse Proxy](#use-your-own-reverse-proxy).
 3. Add your own certificate.
 See [Stalwart Certificate](https://stalw.art/docs/server/tls/certificates).